typelevel/cats/docs/src/main/tut/typeclasses.md

 ```

 This example demonstrates a powerful property of the typeclass
-pattern, which distinguishes it from a Java interface, which is that
-we have been able to provide an implementation of this interface for
+pattern.
+We have been able to provide an implementation of Show for
-String, some already existing type which we don't ourselves
+String, without needing to change the definition of java.lang.String
+to extend a new Java-style interface; something we couldn't have done
+even if we wanted to, since we don't control the implementation of
-control.
-We are able to retrofit existing types with new behaviors
+java.lang.Sting.
+We use this pattern to retrofit existing
-with this pattern.
+types with new behaviors.
 This is usually referred to as "ad-hoc
 polymorphism".

 For some types, providing a Show instance might depend on having some